pratikvadlamudi/ehr-to-rd/README.md

 *For person who produces output file:*

-Manually enter the following columns for each participant:
+For all participants, manually create the following columns:

 * Produce a column named `redcap_event_name`
   * The value is `screening_arm_1` for first-time visits or `m12m24_arm_1` for follow-up visits